Anxiety Wraps for Dogs

 What are the results of anxiety?

-When it comes to anxiety, there are just as many responses to anxiety as there are sources of anxiety.
+Dogs have a variety of responses to anxiety.
 Anxious dogs may tremble, pant, whine, or bark.
 Many are restless and pace constantly.
 Others become destructive and paw the door, windowsill, or floor.
 Some seek the comfort of their owners, while others hide in the closet or bathroom, preferring to be in confined areas.
-Outside dogs may scale fences or breach the boundary of electric fences and bolt.
+Outside dogs may scale fences or breach the boundaries of electric fences and run away.

 High anxiety is miserable for dogs and the results can be dangerous.
 Dogs that break out of the house may get lost or hit by a car.
 Even inside dogs can be hurt by clawing incessantly, injuring nails and paws.